 👉 Your ratings and reviews are more important to a future potential clients than anything you write about yourself in your portfolio.

 👉 Even if you have an amazing portfolio of work, if your public reviews all average between 2-3 stars, you probably won't win top clients.

 If you’re just starting out on Upwork, and you consistently deliver great results for your clients, you’ll be eligible to get a rising talent badge on your profile.

-And if you stay consistent with providing great work, after working on multiple projects you’ll earn the top rated badge, which brings along more awesome perks.
+And if you stay consistent with providing great work, after working on multiple projects you’ll earn the top rated badge and top rated plus badge, which brings along more awesome perks.